RPG-Paper-Maker/Documentation/docs/index.md

 	* `Deploy a desktop application`: Choose here to deploy your game as a desktop application (choose the `OS` in options: Windows, Linux, or Mac).
 	* `Deploy for web browser`: *(not available yet)* Choose here to deploy your game as a web application.
 This will generate an `index.html` page and other files.
 * `Version`: Choose you game version.
 Having 1 for `major` and 0 for `minor` will create a 1.0 version.

+## Enable / Disable updater

+Go on `Help > Auto display updater` to enable or disable the auto check of updater that will check if a new version is available or not.